What We Do

 Our College Preparation Program

-Every day in the United States, 7,000 teenagers drop out of high school.
+Every day in the United States, close to 1,500 teenagers drop out of high school.
 Every day.
-In a year’s time, 1.3 million young people will have dropped out of high school.
+In a year’s time, half a million young people will have dropped out of high school.

 More than half of the youth who drop out are African American or Latino or from low-income families and one half drop out before they make it to tenth grade.
 Eighty percent of dropouts quit because they’re bored – not necessarily because they can’t hack it – but because school is not engaging, and they have no evidence that education can transform their life or that of their friends.
 Most youth who drop out live in urban areas; in fact, there is an 18-percentage-point gap between urban and suburban graduation rates.